-Our service provides medium to long term support for those who need the on-going support of our specialist staff team.
+Our service also provides medium to long term support for those who need the ongoing support of our specialist staff team.

-Our home welcomes children aged 8-16 years old and we can facilitate a maximum of 4 boys.
+Our home welcomes children and children aged 6-16 years old and we can facilitate a maximum of 4 boys.
 These numbers provide high levels of staffing and can ensure that within the home groups can be split into manageable numbers of 2-3 for small activities.
 This helps to accommodate the friend choices and personal preferences of the children.

-Our trauma informed therapeutic approach is an attachment based aspects of the PACE model with deep levels of empathetic responding.
-To facilitate learning and opportunity from crisis we use aspects of "Dan Siegel's Whole brain child" model as part of our holistic approach and behavioural methodology.
+Our therapeutic approach is a trauma informed attachment based model with aspects of the PACE model with deep levels of empathetic responding.
+To facilitate learning and opportunity from crisis we use "Dan Siegel's Whole brain child" model as part of our holistic approach and behavioural methodology.